20 Signs You're From Michigan

 You point to a spot on your hand to show someone where you're from

-This is definitely a nifty way to show someone where you're from and, embarrassingly enough, I've used this method!
-This is definitely not a hurtful stereotype and it's kind of a fun way to show some Michigan pride!
+This is a nifty way to show someone where you're from and, embarrassingly enough, I've used this method!
+This is not a hurtful stereotype and it's kind of a fun way to show some Michigan pride!

 You've never met a celebrity

 This one doesn't make any sense to me.
-I don't know about other parts of Michigan, but there are lots of celebrities that have summer homes in our area.
+I don't know about other parts of Michigan, but there are lots of stars that have summer homes in our area.
 Heck!
 My brother swam in Muhammed Ali's swimming pool!

 Notable residents of my town include: